JanWalsh91/42CMS/subject/ftcms_subject.en.md

 - set a primary image to a product

 ### Price Books
-**Price Books** contain information about a set of products in a currency
+**Price Books** contain information about the price of a set of products in a currency

 We want to be able to: